princebobby16/billing-dependencies/Readme.md

-# Docker Compose for RabbitMQ and MinIO
+# Affinity Project - Docker Setup

 ## Prerequisites
 Before running this setup, ensure you have the following installed: